Kotlin/KEEP/proposals/infinite-loop.md

 ### Other languages

-* Go (Golang) has `for { ... }` - loop.
+- Go (Golang) has `for { ... }` - loop.
 Probably `for` stems from `repeat forever`.

-* In Rust there is `loop { ... }`.
+- In Rust there is `loop { ... }`.

-* In C# there was a [proposal](https://github.com/dotnet/csharplang/issues/2475), but the discussion was shut down.
+- In C# there was a [proposal](https://github.com/dotnet/csharplang/issues/2475), but the discussion was shut down.

+	**Summary**

-Summary: The community does not want to encourage the use of infinite loops.
+	The community does not want to encourage the use of infinite loops.
 In their opinion, it is better to have loops with a condition or flag that can explain a reason of termination.

 	`while{ .. }` looks like a user accidentally forgot to type the condition or accidentally removes it (say cut/paste instead of copy/paste) and ends up with valid code that represents an infinite loop.

 and so on (Ada, Ruby, Fortran).